<Placeholders>

 [ ]

-This is the name of the placeholder.
+This is the text to find.
 If the placeholder does not already exist, a new one will be created.

 [ ]

-This is the content to append to a placeholder.
+This is the text to append to a placeholder.

 Comments